 Vlogs are great and you should definitely consider making them, but Google can’t watch videos.
 This means Google is unable to index vlogs.
 So, in order to make your content rank in the search engines and attract new people to your site, written content needs to be a part of your site.
 When you have a video on your page, make sure to write a summary of your vlog too.
 At Yoast, we’ll actually embed the video in a blog post, write a little content and make sure to offer a transcript of the video as well.
 That way, Google will be able to index our new content and show it in the search results.
 But that’s not all.
 To get your videos ranking in Google, you need to work on your video SEO.

 Offering a transcript of your video isn’t just good practice to make your videos show up in Google.
 For many people, it’s more difficult to understand a spoken text in a foreign language than a written text.
 And, for people with a hearing disability, vlogs are hard to understand.
 A transcript makes your videos more accessible for everyone.
-In addition, you should make sure to add subtitles.
+In addition, you should make sure to add subtitles or captions.
 This is something we’ve now also made part of our process when it comes to publishing new videos at Yoast.

 Don’t underestimate the power of blogging